-Veronica has a great deal of experience working with volunteers, event planning, social media and over the years has become passionate about promoting each of the non-profits she has worked for.
-She is excited to have finally found a job that focuses on promoting all local non-profit organizations and their missions as the Associate Director of Programs & Operations at I Live Here, I Give Here.
+Veronica has a great deal of experience working with volunteers, event planning, social media and over the years has become passionate about promoting each of the nonprofits she has worked for.
+She is excited to have finally found a job that focuses on promoting all local non-profit organizations and their missions as the Director of Nonprofit & Customer Relations at I Live Here, I Give Here.

 Veronica is an avid Longhorn and Spurs fan and in her spare time enjoys spending time with her friends and family especially her two nieces and nephew.

 As Chief Operating Officer, Celeste is responsible for the organization’s operations and community program development and execution.

 Before joining the I Live Here, I Give Here team, Celeste did regional grantmaking with Foundation for the Carolinas, a 12-county community foundation based in Charlotte, NC.
 She has also previously held development positions at University of Virginia’s Darden School of Business, Texas Children’s Hospital and United Way of the Texas Gulf Coast.

 Celeste is a member of the Junior League of Austin and volunteers with the Center for Child Protection.
 She has a passion for the arts and creating access for children and underserved communities.
 She enjoys discovering something new in Austin with her husband, Ray, and daughter.